hringbauer/ancIBD/package/upload_instructions.md

 # Instructions how to upload package to PYPI
+### June 2022, Harald Ringbauer

-Summary of update and upload instructions from https://packaging.python.org/tutorials/packaging-projects/
+This instruction note is a brief summary of update and upload instructions from https://packaging.python.org/tutorials/packaging-projects/

 ### Go to base folder
-cd /project2/jnovembre/hringbauer/HAPSBURG/package
+cd /home/hr97/hringbauer/git/hapBLOCK/package

-On Chicago cluster:
+On Harvard O2 cluster:
-module load python
+envpython37

 ### Run Tests of Expected Behavior
-Use `/Notebooks/Tests/roh_caller_test_chicago.ipynb` to run tests of expected behavior of hapROH Use `/Notebooks/Tests/hapCon_test_chicago.ipynb` to run tests of hapCon.
+Use `/notebooks/tests/unit_tests.ipynb` to run tests of expected behavior of hapROH

 ### Create the Source Package
-Update version in setup.py to next version number (currently v0.5a)
+Update version in setup.py to next version number

 ### Update setuptools.
 Delete previous ./dist/* (alternatively be specific below what to upload):